Documentation / Kubernetes Integration

 --health-probe-bind-address Health check endpoint :8081

---leader-elect Enable leader election for HA true
+--leader-elect Enable leader election for HA false

 Security Considerations